adeperio/base/README.md

 $ npm install -g gulp           # Install Gulp task runner globally
 $ npm install                   # Install Node.js components listed in ./package.json
 ```
-#### Setting your configs

-Configs are stores in `.env` files that correspond to the running `NODE_ENV` value.

-So if you're running in production, Base will look for `production.env` config in the root directory of your project.

-Config is loaded into your app using `dotenv`, and can then be accessed throughout your app using `config.js`

-By default `.env` files are in `.gitignore` to avoid checking in secrets and settings, so you will need to manually create `.env` files in your repository.

-> NEVER check in your configs to repositories.
-Secrets, credentials and other sensitive settings generally exist in these files
-> so we need to make sure these are kept out of VCS.

-There is however a `sample.env` file (not used by Base, and excluded from `.gitignore`) that exists with an example list of settings that Base recognizes and supports.

-You can use `sample.env` as a starting point to fill out your config settings.
-Copy this file and rename the copies to `development.env`, `test.env`, `production.env` etc for each `NODE_ENV` you have.

 #### Bootstrap